French Courses by Semester

 This course satisfies the WID requirement.

-Prof. Masha BelenkyWhat can we learn from stories?
+MW 11:10-12:25What can we learn from stories?
 In this course (a gateway to the French Minor and Major) we will study literature and film as a privileged window into French culture, history, and society.
-We will explore a diverse range of works from different genres (poetry, prose, theater, film) and historical periods (from the Renaissance to the 21st century) and discover the connections between aesthetic forms and ideologies.
-You will also have a chance to hone your critical reading and analytical writing skills, and practice your written and spoken French.
+We will explore a diverse range of works from different genres (poetry, prose, theater, film) and historical periods (from the Renaissance to the 21st century) and discover the connections between aesthetic forms and human experiences.
+By the end of the semester you will have practiced techniques of textual and cultural analysis and will hone your analytical reading, writing and thinking skills.
+You will also practice and improve your written and spoken French and deepen your appreciation of French literature and culture.
+Most of all, I hope you will experience the joy of reading!

 This course satisfies the WID requirement.